Skip to main content

 • Will this accomplish our goals as an organization?

 • How does this feedback relate to our strategy and goals for this project?
-(Please, refer back to your strategy docs often!)
+(Please refer back to the creative strategy presentation and creative & technical brief often—they’re there for you as a guide!)

 • Are we centering feedback around our users and their needs, or are we focusing more on our own desires and gut reactions?